yyfearth/cordova-plugin-email/README.md

 <img width="260px" align="right" hspace="7" vspace="5" src="https://github.com/hypery2k/cordova-email-plugin/raw/master/sample.png">

 Using this interface does not guarantee immediate delivery of the corresponding email message.
 The user may cancel the creation of the message, and if the user does choose to send the message, the message is only queued in the Mail application outbox.
 This allows you to generate emails even in situations where the user does not have network access, such as in airplane mode.
-This interface does not provide a way for you to verify whether emails were actually sent.
+This interface does not provide a way for you to verify whether emails were actually sent.<br><br>

-### Plugin's Purpose
-The purpose of the plugin is to create an platform independent javascript interface for [Cordova][cordova] based mobile applications to access the specific email composition API on each platform.

 ## Overview